 DTLS considerations

 Depending on the protocol stack that DTLS occurs in there are different considerations for its implementation.
-Different procedures are applied based where it occurs in a stack.
-For example: If a DTLS association occurs within an SCTP association (SCTP/DTLS) [IETF RFC 6083] the implementation considerations are different to when an SCTP association occurs within a DTLS association (DTLS/SCTP) [IETF DTLS/SCTP].
+Different DTLS (?) procedures are applied based where it occurs in a stack.
+For example: If a DTLS connection occurs within an SCTP association (SCTP/DTLS) [IETF RFC 6083] the implementation considerations are different to when an SCTP association occurs within a DTLS connection (DTLS/SCTP) [IETF DTLS/SCTP].

 Therefore the exact DTLS procedures that should be applied to the media stream are determined by the indicated protocol in the H.245 MediaTransportType or DataProtocolCapability element.
 Any definition of DTLS protocol in these elements shall specify a profile document that describes the operation of DTLS within that protocol stack.
 For example clause B.2.2.7/[ITU-T H.245] indicates that sctp-dtls is specified by [IETF RFC 6083].